marcosatanaka/sidebar-ios14/README.md

 It contains just the code required to create the UI, and it was based on the Apple's sample project  [Implementing Modern Collection Views](https://developer.apple.com/documentation/uikit/views_and_controls/collection_views/implementing_modern_collection_views).

+## Multiplatform with SwiftUI

+Check out [this repository](https://github.com/marcosatanaka/multiplatform-sidebar-swiftui) to see how to do this for a multiplatform app (iOS, iPadOS, macOS) built with SwiftUI.

 ## TO-DO

 - [ ] Maintain the selection when contracting/expanding a section.